GEOS-DEV/GEOS/src/docs/sphinx/advancedExamples/validationStudies/kgdValidation/Example.rst

 (:math:`0.1525\, m \, \times 0.096 \,  m \, \times 0.055 \, m`), as parametrized in the ``InternalMesh`` XML tag.
 The structured mesh contains 80 x 18 x 10 eight-node brick elements in the x, y, and z directions respectively.
 Such eight-node hexahedral elements are defined as ``C3D8`` elementTypes, and their collection forms a mesh with one group of cell blocks named here ``cb1``.
-Along y-axis, refinement is performed for the elements in the vicinity of the fracture plane.
+Along the y-axis, refinement is performed for the elements in the vicinity of the fracture plane.

 .. literalinclude:: ../../../../../../inputFiles/hydraulicFracturing/kgdValidation_benchmark.xml